ElucidataInc/polly-docs/docs/KnowledgeGraph/About_KG.md

 - **Explore Relationships**: Select specific genes, proteins, diseases, or drugs and visualize their connections within a structured knowledge graph.
 - **Filter Views**: Use interactive filtering to refine queries and focus on relevant data.
 - **Querying using Natural Language**: Query the Knowledge Graph using simple English, no need for Cypher or Python expertise.
+(Polly Co-Scientist)

 ### Additional Features of the Polly KG Explorer Application